IronMan-3000/workshop/README.md

 ---
 **Jp Morgan & Chase**    (_Aug 2021 - Aug 2023_)
 **Software Engineer**
 - Led migration of Legacy Notary Tracker to AWS, transitioning to a function based React architecture, enhancing scalability and state management with Microservices and Redux, cutting infrastructure costs by 40%.
-  - IM A DEVELOPER
 - Architected 9 critical reports, transitioning from manual Swagger APIs to a microservice architecture using Java 17 and Spring Boot. and integrated a distributed email system, reducing ad hoc requests by 75%.
 - Engineered an Angular analytics module for the Banker Dashboard, aggregating metadata from over 100K+ weekly banker interactions to provide real-time insights into user trends and interactions.
 - Designed the KYC module and onboarded 3k+ users to the new KYC articles and links dashboard, enhancing user experience concurrently directed the critical upgrade of NodeJS from v12 to v18, improving system robustness.